-John McKenna has successfully represented clients in regional and national construction disputes both complex and small, including mold and related personal injury litigation, delay claims, chemical releases, project close-out disputes, liability insurance coverage disputes and lien claims.
-The litigation matters have spanned both residential and commercial projects, and include luxury condominiums and mixed use facilities, hotel towers, commercial buildings, assisted living facilities, hospitals, manufacturing plants and new home communities.
-Mr. McKenna also regularly counsels clients in implementing integrated risk transfer and avoidance strategies through effective contracting, for both ground-up and large scale renovation construction projects across the United States.
+John McKenna successfully represented clients in regional and national construction disputes both complex and small, including mold and related personal injury litigation, delay claims, chemical releases, project close-out disputes, liability insurance coverage disputes and lien claims.
+The litigation matters spanned both residential and commercial projects, and include luxury condominiums and mixed use facilities, hotel towers, commercial buildings, assisted living facilities, hospitals, manufacturing plants and new home communities.
+Mr. McKenna also regularly counseled clients in implementing integrated risk transfer and avoidance strategies through effective contracting, for both ground-up and large scale renovation construction projects across the United States.

-Mr. McKenna is a graduate the Columbia School of Law, Catholic University, Washington D.C.
-He is member of the Bars of the District of Columbia and Maryland as well as the United States District Court for the District of Maryland, and served as law clerk to the Honorable Thomas A. Flannery, US District Court, District of Columbia, from 1992–1994.
-He is a member of the NAHB’s Construction Law Attorney Forum, a select group of attorneys from across the country chosen by the NAHB for their recognized experience representing builders, and has lectured both regionally and nationally on matters such as construction defects, mold, and condominium liability exposures.
-He has authored numerous articles on construction law, including an analysis of the 2009 Federal Stimulus Act’s impact on green building activity for the web publication Green Space Today.
+Mr. McKenna was a graduate the Columbia School of Law, Catholic University, Washington D.C.
+He was member of the Bars of the District of Columbia and Maryland as well as the United States District Court for the District of Maryland, and served as law clerk to the Honorable Thomas A. Flannery, US District Court, District of Columbia, from 1992–1994.
+He was a member of the NAHB’s Construction Law Attorney Forum, a select group of attorneys from across the country chosen by the NAHB for their recognized experience representing builders, and has lectured both regionally and nationally on matters such as construction defects, mold, and condominium liability exposures.
+He authored numerous articles on construction law, including an analysis of the 2009 Federal Stimulus Act’s impact on green building activity for the web publication Green Space Today.